-(2) Length of words in many languages differ considerably, which your GUI must handle elegantly.
+(2) Length of words in many languages differs considerably, which your GUI must handle elegantly.

-(3) Some languages are read right to left which raise expectations for the layout of pages and elements.
+(3) Some languages are read right to left which raises expectations for the layout of pages and elements.

-(4) Only the Liberia, Burma and U.S do not use the metric system.
+(4) Only Liberia, Burma and U.S do not use the metric system.

 (5) Time, currency, dates and other numerical symbols differ amongst regions.

 (6) Cultural differences can generate misunderstandings or awkwardness with regard to the content of your website or app.

 Hire One or More Localization Consultants: End-to-end localization companies with native residents/speakers in your software’s directed areas are costly but vital.
 Try to execute a pass-through with automated tools with the help of one or two freelance translators, if you are new to localization.
 The experience will be illuminating.
 Hire a local consultant as an editor and reviewer, if in case it went well.

 The ideal localization consultants do much more than just translate.
 They should deliver sound marketing assistance to make certain that rational or emotional marketing messages in your content are conveyed properly but with equal command in the target culture and language.